Completed Projects

 Antelope Valley’s Community Queens Exhibit

 2010 also brought the all new community queens exhibit.
 AVRM member Sheila Sola (Miss AV 1965) dove into hundreds of hours of research and graphic design work to assemble this striking and popular feature, which will be a permanent part to the museum.
 Each community queen since 1944 listed.
-Each year had an individually designed poster containing pictures, names, graphics from that years fair, and much more.
-This project will grow as it is updated annualy and new information is discovered.
+Each year had an individually designed poster containing pictures, names, graphics from that year’s fair, and much more.
+This project will grow as it is updated annually and new information is discovered.

 Above right: Some past queens visit their tribute.

-Above Left: Well over sixty past queens came to the opening ceremony at the fair and visited the AVRM featuring their tribute.
+Above: Well over sixty past queens came to the opening ceremony at the fair and visited the AVRM featuring their tribute.

-Above Right: 1987 Miss Lancaster, Jennifer Slater-Sanchez checks the poster honoring her and the other 1987 community queens.
+Above: 1987 Miss Lancaster, Jennifer Slater-Sanchez checks the poster honoring her and the other 1987 community queens.

 Wayne Arnold’s Ford Tractor